samusdimitriy/Barber-shop/README.md

-barbershop

----

-мануал по стилизации в CSS
+Barbershop

+CSS Styling Manual

-универсальный - \* тега - div (пример)
+Universal - * tag - div (example)

-id - #header-btn (только один раз можно использовать на странице)
+ID - #header-btn (can only be used once on the page)

-class - .header-btn (через точку)
+Class - .header-btn (using a dot)

-атрибут - [type], [type="button"]
+Attribute - [type], [type="button"]

-дочерний - .header-list > .header-link (первая вложеность через знак равенства)
+Child - .header-list > .header-link (first nesting using the equal sign)

-потомка - .header-list a (для всех потомков через пробел)
+Descendant - .header-list a (for all descendants using a space)

-утилитарные классы (например один класс для сброса ссылкам декораций и марджины с падингами)

----
+Utility classes (for example, one class for resetting link decorations and margins with paddings)

-атрибут на ссылки против фишинга rel="noopener noreferrer nofollow"
+Attribute for links against phishing rel="noopener noreferrer nofollow"

----

 Font Fascia

-плагин чтобы посмотреть в Figma сразу все стили шрифтов, которые используются в макете.

----
+Plugin to see all font styles used in a layout in Figma at once.